Tallwave/Gliphy/README.md

     pod "Gliphy", "~> 0.3.0"

 # Installation without Cocoapods
 Take all of the files in the `Gliphy/Core` folder and copy them into your project.
-That's it.

 # License
 MIT license.
 See `LICENSE` for more details.